ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Method

 \textbf{Frequency Modulation.} In real-world urban scenes, dynamic objects only appear in a few observations, which significantly differs from the settings of the original NeRF method.
 In sparse view settings, the Neural radiance field is prone to overfitting to these 2D images without explaining 3D geometry in a multi-view consistent way, leading to reconstruction failure.
 Prior work~\cite{freenerf} has already demonstrated that this issue is presumably caused by the high-frequency feature of the input.

-To this end, we further improve the feature-extracting network with a frequency regularization method.
-The original auto-encoder addressed the sparsity issue by utilizing a CNN network to encode the high-frequency features, which leads to the overfitting of high-frequency features.
+To this end, we further improve the feature-extracting foundation model with a frequency regularization method.
+The original method addressed the sparsity issue by utilizing a CNN network to encode the high-frequency features, which leads to the overfitting of high-frequency features.
 In this work, we use a linearly increasing frequency mask $\boldsymbol{\alpha}$ to regulate the visible frequency spectrum of the position embedding function:

 where $t$ and $T$ are the current training iteration and the final iteration of frequency regularization.
 The mask $\boldsymbol{\alpha}$ is increased based on the training time: